Reward Learning through Ranking Mean Squared Error: Human Subject Study

+We begin by outlining the structure of the study.
+At the start of the study, participants provided informed consent.
+They then read a set of instructions describing the objective of the domain in which they would provide ratings.
+Participants were also given guidance on what constituted ``good'' and ``bad'' behaviors, following a protocol similar to that used in \cite{christiano2017deep} and \cite{sdp}.
+The specific instructions are detailed in the following subsection \ref{sec:user_study_instructions}.
+After reviewing the instructions, participants completed a short practice session to familiarize themselves with the range of behaviors they would observe.
+Participants were not limited in the number of practice trajectories they could rate.
+They then proceeded to rate $159$ video clips for \texttt{Reacher} and $115$ video clips for \texttt{Hopper}.

+To generate the video clips, we trained a SAC agent for $1000$ episodes in \texttt{Reacher} and for $1500$ episodes in \texttt{Hopper}, storing the resulting trajectories.
+We then randomly sampled $N$ trajectories from each set, where $N$ corresponds to the feedback budget.
+For \texttt{Reacher}, every video clip consisted of 50 environment steps, matching the default episode length.
+For \texttt{Hopper}, episodes can last up to $1000$ steps but may terminate earlier.
+We constructed video clips of at most $200$ steps; some clips were shorter due to early termination (e.g., poor behaviors ending in failure), while longer clips typically reflected more successful behaviors.
+We chose a limit of $200$ steps because $50$-step clips were too short to adequately assess behavior, whereas substantially longer clips tend to be more challenging for reward learning methods.

+After completing the rating task, participants filled out the NASA TLX survey to assess the workload and perceived difficulty of providing ratings (Figure \ref{fig:nasatlx}).
+This survey was introduced partway through the study; consequently, the first three participants did not complete it.
+Participants then completed a demographics survey, the results of which are shown in Table \ref{tab:demographics}.
+In total, the study took approximately one hour to complete.

-In this section, we describe our human-subject pilot study.
-We conducted the study with five participants (two authors/experts and three non-authors/non-experts).
-Each rater was shown trajectories from OpenAI Gym’s \texttt{reacher} environment sequentially and asked either to rate each trajectory or skip it.
-Each rater could decide how many bins to use, choosing any value between 3 and 10.
-The raters were asked to collect ratings for 100-200 trajectories in total.
-After collecting the data, we trained an offline reward function using 100 randomly selected trajectories from each participant’s dataset.
-Using the learned reward function, we then trained a SAC agent on the same environment.
-We repeated this process five times to account for randomness in reward-function learning and SAC training.
+After data collection, we randomly sampled $100$ ratings from the full set of $159$ ratings for \texttt{Reacher} and from the full set of $115$ ratings for \texttt{Hopper}.
+Using each participant’s sampled rating data, we trained a reward function.
+We then trained a SAC agent in the same environment using the learned reward function.
+We repeated this process five times to account for randomness in both reward-function learning and SAC training.

-We report the aggregated learning curves in Figure~\ref{fig:combined_results}.
-The mean performance of the policies derived from each individual rater is shown in lighter colors, while the average across all raters is shown in darker colors.
-These results indicate that R4 performs better than RbRL despite any rater-specific biases and inconsistencies that may have occurred.
-Furthermore, on average, R4 with human ratings performs similarly to R4 with perfect simulated ratings.